 Also critical is optimization of content for the viewing device.
 For example, you must deliver the right file formats and encode the content to reduce file size while maintaining visual quality.
 A wise step to take is to set up your architecture to cater to all devices with a media-experience platform like Cloudinary.

 With its laser focus on media, Cloudinary is committed to enabling brands to build highly engaging visual experiences that convert viewers through creation, organization, and optimization of content—no matter the geographical location or viewing device.
-In particular, Cloudinary’s Media Optimizer can achieve optimization by automatically delivering images and videos in the format and quality that suit all viewing devices, browsers, and connection speeds.
+In particular, Cloudinary’s Programmable Media can achieve optimization by automatically delivering images and videos in the format and quality that suit all viewing devices, browsers, and connection speeds.